Contact Us Today!

 Establishing an irrevocable trust for your loved ones is a sound way to financially protect your dependents once you are gone.
 You can use an irrevocable trust to move assets into a protected state that holds them for distribution to your heirs and other beneficiaries.
 An irrevocable trust also shields assets from creditors (yours and those of beneficiaries) while lowering estate tax costs that could potentially wipe out your estate, leaving your beneficiaries with nothing.

-If you are in the San Jose area, Huber Fox, P.C. has a team of top irrevocable trust lawyers who can help you plan for the future with a comprehensive estate plan that will keep your assets safe and out of probate.
+If you are in the San Jose area, Huber Fox, P.C. has a team of top irrevocable trust attorneys who can help you plan for the future with a comprehensive estate plan that will keep your assets safe and out of probate.
 As the grantor of your estate, you can count on our years of experience in estate administration and litigation.
 We can assist you and your beneficiaries before and after the creation of your irrevocable trust to ensure your assets are properly protected and your final wishes are honored once your trust goes into effect.
 Our team makes sure you understand each step of the estate planning process and guides your decisions based on a thorough assessment of your assets.

-When you need assistance establishing an irrevocable trust, you can count on our team of expert lawyers to provide the necessary strategy to help you achieve your desired estate planning goals.
+When you need assistance establishing an irrevocable trust, you can count on our team of expert attorneys to provide the necessary strategy to help you achieve your desired estate planning goals.
 Our legal staff is dedicated to developing satisfactory solutions to even the most complex estate matters.

 Estate planning requires a sophisticated approach tailored to the needs of the grantor based on the value of their estate and the desired results for the grantor’s designated beneficiaries.
 At Huber Fox, P.C., we are prepared to partner with our clients to create estate plans that serve the best interest of grantors and their beneficiaries.